 Before we list our favorite WiFi extenders, there are a few things you should know about them.
 Some will be better suited to your needs than others, so it’s important you take a few seconds to read up on their specifications.
-Luckily, we’ve created a short guide which you can read below.
+Luckily, we’ve created a short guide that you can read below.

 There are two commonly used WiFi bands, 2.4GHz and 5GHz.
 Some extenders support both of these, while others – usually the less expensive models – support only 2.4GHz.

 Mainly, a router with a 2.4 GHz frequency will provide a larger area of coverage but slower internet speeds.
 In contrast, one with a frequency of 5GHz offers a smaller coverage radius but faster browsing.

 Of course, if your router doesn’t support 5GHz WiFi, a 5GHz extender isn’t going to work.
 For this reason, it’s important to make sure your hardware is up to scratch before spending any money.
 If your router supports both frequencies, you get the best of both worlds and might want to consider spending a little more on an extender.

 You probably haven’t considered this, but WiFi is really just the transmission of radio waves from a sender (your router) to a receiver (your WiFi antenna, computer, and so on).
 Anything that can block or disrupt these waves can cause slow speeds, or even an inability to connect.

 It’s worth thinking about why you need an extender in the first place.
 For instance, if thick walls are your main issue, is it possible to move your router somewhere that would provide better coverage?

 If the distance is the problem, there aren’t really any ways to improve this other than by buying an extender or an additional router.
 Given that routers are usually far more expensive, an extender would be an excellent choice in this situation.